Bondok6/ToDo-List/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Awesome-Books-ES6
+# ToDo-List

-> ### In this project, I built a simple todo list App.
+> ### In this project, I built a simple To-Do App for managing the daily tasks and to keep track on tasks during the day.

 ## Built With

 - HTML - HTML5
 - CSS - CSS3
 - JavaScript

+## Additional Used

+- Webpack

 ## Getting Started